saasbook/hw-sinatra-saas-wordguesser/README.md

 * Self-check: `@game` in this context is an instance variable of what class?
 (Careful-- tricky!)

-> It's an instance variable of `HangpersonApp`.
+> It's an instance variable of the `HangpersonApp` class in the app.rb file.
 Remember we are dealing
 > with two Ruby classes here: the `HangpersonGame` class encapsulates
 > the game logic itself (that is, the Model in model-view-controller),
 > whereas `HangpersonApp` encapsulates the logic that lets us deliver